 "ART is my sanctuary, my quiet place where life's calling becomes clear."

 My work is an outward expression of my journey of faith.
-It encompasses a celebration of life and the abundance of joy and blessings that have influenced the way I see things.
-Some of my most important work has come from the direction of pain and adversity.
-Embracing it all has given me the creative energy to paint, to tell my truth.
-My history is always there in the stream of consciousness in my work.
-The constructing and deconstructing, the scaping back of layers and the applying of paint is a metaphor for my life.
-It is the dance.
+It encompasses a celebration of life and the abundance of joy and blessings that have influenced my path.
+Some of my most important work has come from lifes challenges and adversity.
+Embracing it all has given me the creative energy to paint and to tell my truth.

 I am inspired by the love of family and the joy of living the life I have been given.
 Every day is a precious gift.
 I am awed by the beauty I see in nature, from the early morning sunrise to the stillness and quiet of the evening.